guardian/membership-frontend/docs/FRONTEND.md

 ### Layout helpers

-Layout helpers are common traits used to extract out common layout traits, for example constraining widths (`l-constrained`) or insetting content (`l-pad`).
+Layout helpers are common traits used to extract out common layout traits, for example constraining widths (`l-constrained`) or insetting content (`l-inset`).

 ### Text traits